ember-learn/ember-blog/content/the-ember-times-issue-205.md

 Be kind,

-Jared Galanis, Bryan Mishkin, Anne-Greeth Schot-van Herwijnen and the Learning Team
+Jared Galanis, Bryan Mishkin, Anne-Greeth Schot-van Herwijnen, Chris Ng, and the Learning Team